 Minnesota and the Common Core State Standards

 In 2010, Minnesota adopted the Common Core English language arts standards in their entirety and added some supplementary content.
 Public schools in Minnesota are required to implement the 2010 Minnesota K-12 Academic Standards in English Language Arts no later than the 2012-2013 school year.

 Minnesota has not adopted the Common Core mathematics standards.
 The academic standards are revised according to a timetable specified in state statute (Minn.
-Stat. § 120B.023, Subd.
-2).
-The 2007 Minnesota K-12 Academic Standards in Mathematics were revised prior to the development of the Common Core mathematics standards, and legislative action would be needed in order for the state to adopt the Common Core mathematics standards before the next scheduled revision, in 2015.
+Stat. § 120B.021, Subd.
+4).
+The 2007 Minnesota K-12 Academic Standards in Mathematics were revised prior to the development of the Common Core mathematics standards.
+Though the math standards were scheduled to be reviewed again during the 2015-16 school year, the review has been postponed.
+As passed in the spring 2015 first special legislative session, according to Chapter 3, H.F.
+1 , the math standards review has been postponed until 2020-21.

-Select the K-12 Academic Standards page to view the academic standards documents and related information.
+Visit the K-12 Academic Standards page to view the academic standards in each subject area as well as related information.